What is Predictive Maintenance?

 The aim of predictive maintenance is first to forecast when equipment failure might occur, and secondly, to prevent occurrence of the failure by performing maintenance.
 Monitoring for future failure allows maintenance to be planned before the failure occurs.
 Ideally, predictive maintenance allows the maintenance frequency to be as low as possible to prevent unplanned reactive maintenance, without incurring costs associated with doing too much preventative maintenance.

-Predicting failure can be done with Enertiv's Asset Intelligence tool.
+Predicting failure can be done with Enertiv's predictive maintenance module.
 It predicts failure and also provides notifications to maintenance staff.

 Why it Matters